Los Olivos in Santa Barbara County, California — The American West (Pacific Coastal)

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Settlements & Settlers.
 A significant historical year for this entry is 1885.

 Location.
 34° 39.942′ N, 120° 6.996′ W. Marker is in Los Olivos, California, in Santa Barbara County.
-Marker is at the intersection of Nojoqui Avenue and Alamo-Pintado Road, on the left when traveling south on Nojoqui Avenue.
+It is at the intersection of Nojoqui Avenue and Alamo-Pintado Road, on the left when traveling south on Nojoqui Avenue.
 Touch for map.
 Marker is at or near this postal address: 2900 Nojoqui Avenue, Los Olivos CA 93441, United States of America.
 Touch for directions.

-Photographed By Andrew Ruppenstein, November 30, 2020
+Photographed by Andrew Ruppenstein, November 30, 2020

 2. Rancho De Los Olivos Farmhouse and Marker